DimitarGrozev5/not-alone-frontend/README.md

 ### Page structure

 When a user navigates to a Route, a Component is rendered.
 When the Component renders, it loads it's data from the backend and displays it.
 This happens every time the Route changes.
-A custom useHttpClient was created, to handle this data load.
-The hook exposes a couple of states and functions:
+A custom **useLoadPageData** was created, to handle this data load.
+The hook accepts an API endpoint, from which to request data, an optional configuration object and returns a couple of states and functions:

+- `data` - a _State_ that stores the loaded data
+- `reloadData` - a _function_ that trigers a page reload
 - `isLoading` - _true_ if the page is fetching data
 - `error` - _false_ if there is no error or _error message_ if there was an http error or server error
 - `clearError` - function that clears the error message
-- `sendRequest` - function that accepts configuration data and sends requests to the backend.
+- `sendRequest` - function that accepts configuration data and can be used to send requests to the backend.
 The function handles the state of `isLoading` and `error`

+Additionaly the **useLoadPageData** hook can be set to pull data from the cache.
+If the _getCache_ flag is set to true, the hook tries to pull the requested API endpoint from the cache, if available.
+Only then it makes the network request to the backend to update the page and cache.
+This means that if the target page is cached, the user will see it load almost immediately.
+The hook returns these additional properties:

+- `dataSource` - changes between _cache_, _network_ and _no-data_
+- `offline` - helper value, that indicates if the page is offline

 In order to provide a consistent user experience all **Pages** contain the following code:

-`{isLoading && <LoadingSpinner asOverlay />}`
+`{isLoading && ( <LoadingSpinner asOverlay={dataSource !== "cache"} centerPage={dataSource === "cache"} /> )}`
-`{error && <ErrorModal error={error} onClose={clearError} />}`
+`<ErrorModal show={!!error} error={error} onClose={clearError} />`

 Using this code all pages display a **Loading Spinner** while the data is being fetched and display an **Error Modal** if there is an error.